Battle of Wagram: Across the Danube

+Shortly after 02.00 am Davout’s four infantry divisions followed by three of cavalry began to cross their appointed bridges and the buildup of troops on the northern bank was proceeding according to schedule.
+No effective Austrian resistance was encountered throughout the whole of this time, although the garrison of the castle at Mühleuten hung onto their positions until dawn.

 As the French were crossing east of Lobau island, the only significant Austrian force in the immediate vicinity was Armand von Nordmann's Advance Guard, which had been left in the sector with orders to delay the enemy advance.
 Nordmann's men were faced with a massive artillery barrage from French batteries on Lobau island and, with increasing numbers of enemy battalions coming up, Nordmann had no option but to turn north, leaving behind detachments at Sachsengang castle and Gross-Enzersdorf.
 With most of his troops available by now, Oudinot and his II Corps approached Sachsengang castle and came up against its defenders: two Austrian battalions and a few small-calibre cannon.
 The French opted against storming the position and instead brought forward their howitzers, in a bid to shell the defenders into submission.
 Austrian resistance was brief, with the garrison surrendering towards 08:00.
-Further north, Masséna directed his divisions straight to the strategic village of Gross-Enzersdorf, where the rest of Nordmann's rearguard (two battalions from the Bellegarde regiment) lay.
+Further north, Masséna directed his divisions straight to the strategic village of Groß-Enzersdorf, where the rest of Nordmann's rearguard (two battalions from the Bellegarde regiment) lay.
 The village itself constituted a sturdy defensive position and Napoleon himself came forward to inspect it, noticing that it was strong enough to potentially delay the deployment of IV Corps onto the Marchfeld plain beyond.
 The Emperor thus ordered his heavy batteries on Lobau island, including 22 heavy 16-pounders, 14 mortars and 10 howitzers, to bombard the village.
 In total, some one thousand shells were fired on Gross-Enzersdorf, with the village quickly becoming engulfed in flames.
-The commander of Austrian VI Korps, Feldmarshalleutnant Klenau, whose force was in the vicinity, also with orders to delay the French advance, tried to relieve the defenders, but they were successfully checked by Jacob François Marulaz's French cavalry from IV Corps.
-With the defenders of the village now cut off and defending what was becoming a burning inferno, Colonel Sainte-Croix assumed command of the 46th Line regiment and stormed the position, taking some 400 prisoners.
+The commander of Austrian VI Korps, Feldmarshalleutnant Klenau, whose force was in the vicinity, also with orders to delay the French advance, tried to relieve the defenders, but they were successfully checked by Marulaz's French cavalry from IV Corps.
+With the defenders of the village now cut off and defending what was becoming a burning inferno, Colonel Sainte-Croix assumed command of the 46th ligne regiment and stormed the position, taking some 400 prisoners.
 Further west, the division commanded by Boudet moved against the village of Essling, which fell to the French without much resistance.
 By 10:00, Napoleon was pleased to notice that the bridgehead had been completely secured and that all enemy attempts to destroy the bridges had failed.
-Indeed, all Austrian attempts to frustrate the French crossing by using the tactics that worked so well during the Battle of Aspern-Essling – sending barges or trees downstream to ram the bridges – failed utterly on 5 July, because the French flotilla was in full control of the river.
-This allowed the bulk of Napoleon's army to cross to the northern bank of the Danube at great speed and in perfect safety.